The Toxic Effect of Improvisation on a Consulting Firm’s Performance

 The core issue is rarely the client, but the consultancy proposing something that hasn't yet been turned into a repeatable proposition.
 Without clear proof, strong client successes, and a confident approach to pricing the work, the consultancy weakens its position before the project even starts.

-There is no laser-sharp value proposition to define the parameters of work, to pre-qualify prospects, to establish repeatable processes and methodologies, to guide marketing and business development strategies, to frame thought leadership at the foundation of trust-building.
+There is no laser-sharp value proposition to define the parameters of work, pre-qualify prospects, establish repeatable processes and methodologies, guide marketing and business development strategies, or frame thought leadership at the foundation of trust-building.

 The real danger of improvisation is its compounding effect.